Skip to main content

 Restriction

-If the data we use is inaccurate, or the processing is unlawful, you can restrict the use of your personal data so that it is only processed to ensure its security or to make a legal claim or defence.
+If the data we use is inaccurate, or the processing is unlawful, you can restrict the use of your personal data so that it is only processed to ensure its security or to make or defend against a legal claim.

 Automated Decision making/Profiling